 Better designed clinical trials leading to the first successful treatments for traumatic brain injury are the goals of TBI Endpoints Development (TED) Initiative.
-With the support of a $17 million, five-year award from the Department of Defense (DoD), and direct collaboration with FDA, the TED team of leading academic clinician-scientists, along with innovative industry leaders in biotechnology and imaging technology, patient advocacy organizations, and philanthropies, will examine data from thousands of athletes, soldiers and the broader population to identify and validate effective measures or “endpoints” of brain injury and recovery.
+Awarded in 2014, the TED Initiative is supported by a $17 million, five-year grant from the Department of Defense (DoD).
+Funded as a direct collaboration with FDA, the TED team consists of leading academic clinician-scientists, along with innovative industry leaders in biotechnology and imaging technology, patient advocacy organizations, and philanthropies.
+This unique public-private partnership will examine data from thousands of athletes, soldiers, and the broader civilian population to identify and validate effective measures or “endpoints” of brain injury and recovery.

 The TED Initiative has completed multiple objectives as part of Stage I of the grant.
 The TED Metadataset has been created, which now contains granular data on over 6,000 mild-moderate and severe TBI study participants across eight individual studies conducted at different study sites.
 The constituent studies include TRACK-TBI, TRACK-TBI Pilot, COBRIT, TBICare, Concussion Research Consortium, ProTECT III, Mission Connect, and an NIH-funded neuroimaging study led by TED Investigator Dr. Pratik Mukherjee.
 This highly detailed and multi-scalar repository is continuously curated and analyzed using conventional and novel methodologies.
 We aim to identify and validate meaningful TBI endpoints, as well as structural abnormalities that may be predictive of outcomes, making strides toward a new taxonomy for TBI.